bagisto/bagisto/README.md

 ### Introduction

-[Bagisto](https://www.bagisto.com) is a hand tailored E-Commerce framework designed on some of the hottest opensource technologies such as [Laravel](https://laravel.com) a [PHP](https://secure.php.net/) framework, [Vue.js](https://vuejs.org) a progressive Javascript framework.
+[Bagisto](https://www.bagisto.com) is a hand tailored E-Commerce framework built on some of the hottest opensource technologies such as [Laravel](https://laravel.com) (a [PHP](https://secure.php.net/) framework) and [Vue.js](https://vuejs.org) a progressive Javascript framework.

-**Bagisto is viable attempt to cut down your time, cost and workforce for building online stores or migrating from physical stores to the ever demanding online world.
-Your business whether small or huge it suits all and very simple to set it up.**
+**Bagisto can help you to cut down your time, cost, and workforce for building online stores or migrating from physical stores to the ever demanding online world.
+Your business -- whether small or huge -- can benefit.
+And it's very simple to set it up.**

 **Read our documentation: [Bagisto Docs](https://devdocs.bagisto.com/)**

-**We are also having a forum for any type of your concern, feature request discussions.
+**We also have a forum for any type of concerns, feature requests, or discussions.
 Please visit: [Bagisto Forums](https://forums.bagisto.com/)**

 # Visit our live [Demo](https://demo.bagisto.com)

-It packs in lots of demanding features that allows your business to scale in no time:
+It packs in lots of features that will allow your E-Commerce business to scale in no time:

 * Multiple Channels, Locale, Currencies.
 * Built-in Access Control Layer.